artzlt/bottle_rocket/README.md

 =========

 Work in progress!

-Adds a countdown to your views.
-Countdown is updated via JavaScript.
+Place a countdown on your view!
+It'll be updated by JavaScript.

+Use the framework of your choice.
+A generator is only available for Rails, though.

 ## Installation
 Add this line to your application's Gemfile:

-    gem 'countdown'
+    gem 'bottle_rocket'

 And then execute: